Best daily deals

 Android App Galaxy S10e

 A few mobile carriers are offering free Netflix access to their customers.
-Yes, this method isn’t technically free either, but it’s worth considering any streaming perks when shopping for a carrier if you were planning to sign up for those services anyway.
+Yes, this method isn’t technically free, either.
+Still, it’s worth considering any streaming perks when selecting a carrier, especially if you plan to sign up for those services.

 We’ve seen similar offers from carriers outside the US as well.
 In the UK, O2 has offered free Netflix to its subscribers in the past, as has Vodafone.
 Airtel did the same thing in India.

 Deals like these change quickly, so look for more of them down the line.
-We’ll be sure to update this post when that happens.
-And if we’ve missed any major ones, please do let us know in the comments.
+We’ll update this post when that happens.
+And if we’ve missed any major ones, please let us know in the comments.

 Get (some of) Netflix for free if you’re from Kenya

-This is coming to an end on November 1, 2023, but for a couple of years, Netflix has been offering Kenyans a quarter of its library for free.
-All you have to do is sign up with your name and email address.
-There’s no credit card info needed, and once you sign up, you can check out the free content without ads.
+This has come to an end on November 1, 2023.
+However, for a few years, Netflix had offered Kenyans a quarter of its library for free.
+All you had to do was sign up with your name and email address.
+No credit card info was needed, and once you signed up, you could check out the free content without ads.

 The idea, of course, was to give Kenyans a taste of the service with the hope that they’d eventually switch to a paid plan.
-Once November rolls around, though, the cheapest option will be a new ad-supported tier costing 4.99 pounds per month, or a little over $6.
+After November 2023, though, the cheapest option is a new ad-supported tier costing $6.99 monthly.

 Bonus tip: Try competing streaming services

-Netflix is the biggest (paid) video streaming service out there, but it’s not the only one.
-To save money, you could try competing services, including Amazon Prime Video and Hulu, both of which offer free trials.
+Netflix is the biggest (paid) video streaming service, but it’s not the only one.
+To save money, you could try competing services, including Amazon Prime Video and Hulu, which offer free trials.

 Each of these streaming services offers loads of great content.
-Prime Video for example features excellent original series, such as The Marvelous Mrs. Maisel, The Boys, The Lord of the Rings: The Rings of Power, A League of Their Own, and Reacher.
-Hulu is known for releasing new episodes of some of the most popular shows around a day after they’re aired on TV, along with its own originals, like The Handmaid’s Tale and Only Murders in the Building.
+Prime Video, for example, features excellent original series, such as The Marvelous Mrs. Maisel, The Boys, The Lord of the Rings: The Rings of Power, A League of Their Own, and Reacher.
+Hulu is known for releasing new episodes of some of the most popular shows around a day after they aired on TV, along with its originals, like The Handmaid’s Tale and Only Murders in the Building.

-You’ll eventually have to pay for Hulu and most other option, but if you’re already an Amazon Prime subscriber, Prime Video won’t cost anything extra.
-You’ll just have to take a chance on shows you may be less familiar with.
+You’ll eventually have to pay for Hulu and most other options, but Prime Video won’t cost anything extra if you’re an Amazon Prime subscriber.
+You’ll have to take a chance on shows you may be less familiar with.

 Hulu movies for kids stock photo 1